-While pregnant, you will have to take certain tests to ensure that your baby is developing fine and that you are healthy too.
-Your doctor might suggest a urine test to check for epithelial cells in your urine.
-They are found on the skin, vessels, urinary tract, and organs.
+While pregnant, you will have to take certain tests to make sure that your baby is developing just fine and that you are healthy too.
+One of the tests that your doctor might suggest is a urine test; urine test during pregnancy is done to check for epithelial cells in the urine.
+These cells are found on the skin, vessels, urinary tract, and organs.
 While it is normal to have a few epithelial cells in the urine, a large number can indicate several problems and can be a cause of concern.
 A large number of cells can be a sign of urinary tract infection, yeast infection, kidney disease, liver disease and certain types of cancer.
 If you are pregnant, read on to learn about epithelial cells, their normal range in the urine during pregnancy, and more.

 What Are Epithelial Cells?